thi-ng/umbrella/packages/hdom/README.md

 life cycle method.
 Likewise, calls `release` on components with `release` method when the DOM element is removed.

-Important: The actual DOM element given is assumed to exactly represent the state of the `prev` tree.
+**Important:** The actual DOM element/subtree given is assumed to exactly represent the state of the `prev` tree.
 Since this function does NOT track the real DOM at all, the resulting changes will result in potentially undefined behavior if there're discrepancies.

 #### `createDOM(parent: Element, tag: any, insert?: number): any`